-Researchers wishing to participate must send the SNSF a 'letter of intent' by 5 p.m. on 3 September 2018 (for details see: 6.3 Formal requirements, item a).
-The deadline for the submission of applications is 1 November 2018 at 5 p.m.
+Researchers wishing to participate must send the SNSF a 'letter of intent' by e-mail until 5 p.m.
+Swiss local time on 1 July 2019 (for details see: 6.3 Formal requirements, item a).
+The deadline for the submission of applications via mySNF is 1 November 2019 at 5 p.m Swiss local time.